Peregrinate-PG/Peregrinate-PG.github.io/content/authors/admin/_index.md

 ## About Me
 I am **Xiang Li (李想)**, you can also call me **Alex Sterling**.
 I am currently an undergraduate student at **[Yingcai Honors College of UESTC](https://www.yingcai.uestc.edu.cn/en/)** majoring in Computer Science and Technology.

-My research interests primarily focus on **network science** and **evolutionary game theory**.
-My initial researches explore **Q-learning** mechanisms in strategic decision-making, with two first-authored papers under review at *IEEE Transactions on Cybernetics* and *"special issue"* column under *Applied Mathematical Modelling*.
+My research interests primarily focus on **Network Science** and **Evolutionary Game Theory**.
+My initial researches explore **Q-learning** mechanisms in strategic decision-making, with two first-authored papers under review at ***IEEE Transactions on Cybernetics*** and ***"special issue" column of Applied Mathematical Modelling***.

 Alongside my recent work on pair estimation theory, I enjoy bridging mathematical models with computational implementations.
-This includes deriving ROF algorithms for image denoising, designing neural networks for solving PDEs, and experimenting with pansharpening techniques.
+This includes deriving **ROF algorithms for image denoising**, designing **neural networks for solving PDEs**, and experimenting with **Pansharpening** techniques.
 Moreover, I am also very interested in mathematical modeling.
-Our underwater image restoration scheme won the **first prize** in 2024 Asia and Pacific Mathematical Contest in Modeling(APMCM).
+Our underwater image restoration scheme won the **First Prize** in 2024 Asia and Pacific Mathematical Contest in Modeling(**APMCM**).

 With a **3.99/4.00 GPA** and **IELTS 7.0** certification, I am confident that I have the necessary knowledge reserve and language ability for scientific research.
 I strive to maintain both academic rigor and effective cross-cultural communication.
 I'm always open to discussing game-theoretic learning frameworks, AI-driven mathematical modeling, or any interdisciplinary challenges.